felixp7/gophersnake/README.md

 # Gophersnake

 Gophersnake is a stand-alone Gopher client for modern desktops, written in Python and TkInter.
-As of 2016-08-24, it's still at a very early stage (even searches don't work yet), but it's coming along.
+As of 2016-08-25, it's still at an early stage, but it's coming along.

 ## Wait, what's Gopher?